DIY Tree Stump Side Table

 Basically, just get creative, don’t be afraid to ask, and keep your eyes open!

 Once you’ve got your stump, you need to allow it to dry out for several weeks.
-We’ve seriously procrastinated on this project both times we’ve done it and ended up waiting for months, but 2-3 weeks should be enough to get the stump to a point where it’s ready to be cut and sanded.
-Last time we stored ours in the garage, but this time we left it on the side of the house – there were tons of little bugs that made a home in the stump over time, but they really just create gorgeous vein patterns in the wood so we didn’t mind a bit.
+We’ve seriously procrastinated on this project both times we’ve done it.
+We ended up waiting for months, but 2-3 weeks should be enough.
+Last time we stored ours in the garage.
+This time, we left it on the side of the house.
+There were tons of little bugs that made a home in the stump over time, but they really just create gorgeous vein patterns in the wood so we didn’t mind a bit.

-And, as expected, it performed beautifully!
-Corey cut the table to the approximate size we were shooting for (unless you have mad chainsaw skills, it’s really hard to cut to an exact size on a stump this large, since it can’t make the cut in one pass) and then we removed all of the bark from the stump using the crowbar.
+Corey cut the table to the approximate size we were shooting for.
+Unless you have mad chainsaw skills, it’s really hard to cut to an exact size on a stump this large.
+It it can’t make the cut in one pass!
+Then, we removed all of the bark from the stump using the crowbar.

-At this point, it was looking much closer to a table, but we still had a long way to go.
+At this point, it should be looking much closer to a table.
+But there is still a long way to go.
 This is where things get extra tedious – sanding.

-Here’s what the table looked like before we got started.
-It’s going to be hard to see too much of a visual difference between before sanding and after sanding, but the big difference is in how it feels.
+Below, you’ll see what the table looked like before we got started.
+It’s going to be hard to see too much of a visual difference between before sanding and after sanding.
+The big difference is in how it feels!
 Before you sand, it’ll feel like a rough tree (duh).
 After sanding?
 It’ll have an almost factory-finish feel like a gorgeous piece of furniture right from the store.
 It’s a ton of effort, but it’s oh- so worth it!

-A note about sandpaper grit before we dive into the details – the lower the number on the grit, the rougher the sandpaper is.
+A note about sandpaper grit before we dive into the details: the lower the number on the grit, the rougher the sandpaper is.
 So, for example, 80-grit sandpaper is extremely rough and will sand the piece down by quite a significant amount.
-Something higher, like a 220-grit sandpaper, is more for finishing and to smooth out the details.
-When you’re sanding, you’ll always want to start with a lower grit and work your way up to a higher grit for the perfect finish.
+Something higher, like a 220-grit sandpaper, is more for finishing.
+When you’re sanding, you’ll always want to start with a lower grit.
+Work your way up to a higher grit for the perfect finish!

-- First off, I started off using the orbital sander with 80-grit sandpaper to get all of the super rough patches off the table.
-Corey stepped in a couple of times with the belt sander and some 35-grit sandpaper for particularly stubborn areas, but I was able to do most of it on my own.
+- First off, I started off using the orbital sander with 80-grit sandpaper.
+This will get all of the super rough patches off the table.
+Corey stepped in a couple of times with the belt sander and some 35-grit sandpaper for particularly stubborn areas.
+But, I was able to do most of it on my own.
 You’ll use a lot of different sandpaper for this project, but I spent the most amount of time right here with the 80-grit.

-- Once the majority of the table was sanded down and it was starting to feel smooth, I switched to 120-grit.
+- Once the majority of the table was sanded down, I switched to 120-grit.
 I thoroughly sanded the entire table again.

 - Next up, 220-grit – sand the entire thing again.